 Term 6 : Thur 1st Oct till Thur 5th Nov

 Term 7 : Thur 12th Nov till Thur 10th Dec (5 weeks )

-POSTNATAL Pilates - ONLINE AT PRESENT
+POSTNATAL Pilates - ON HOLD AT PRESENT

 Even once the baby has been safely delivered, your body will be rapidly readjusting itself.
 Just because you’ve had your six week check does not mean it’s ok to jump straight back into your pre-pregnancy workout.
 Postnatal Pilates will help you re-strengthen muscles that have been weakened during pregnancy.
 This class will not only teach you ways in which to improve your posture, strengthen your back and rehabilitate the pelvic floor …… It will absolutely teach you skills you can implement now and for evermore !!
 THE GOOD NEWS?
 If you wish, your baby can sit in his/her car seat or bouncy chair right next to your mat so no babysitter required.
 (Although if you’d rather have some ‘me time’ – That’s ok too, the choice is yours.)